DRajini07/Startup-Health-Scoring-Model/README.md

 - The Linear Regression, Ridge, and Lasso models performed exceptionally well on this dataset, achieving R2 scores very close to 1.
 This suggests a strong linear relationship between the features and the composite score, as defined by the custom formula.
 - The Random Forest and XGBoost models also showed reasonable performance, with R2 scores around 0.75 and 0.85 respectively.
 - The Neural Network model achieved an R2 score of around 0.93, indicating good predictive capability.
-- Feature importance analysis from the tree-based models and coefficient analysis from the linear models provide insights into which features contribute most significantly to the composite score.

 ## Conclusion